-Sweden v Norway
+Haaland scores twice as Norway beat Sweden

 Post update

 Attempt missed.
-Martin Ødegaard (Norway) left footed shot from outside the box misses to the left following a set piece situation.
+Kristian Thorstvedt (Norway) right footed shot from outside the box is close, but misses to the right.
+Assisted by Martin Ødegaard.

 Post update

-Attempt saved.
-Mohamed Elyounoussi (Norway) left footed shot from the centre of the box is saved in the centre of the goal.
-Assisted by Alexander Sørloth with a cross.

 Attempt blocked.
-Emil Krafth (Sweden) left footed shot from outside the box is blocked.
-Assisted by Mattias Svanberg.
+Mattias Svanberg (Sweden) right footed shot from outside the box is blocked.
+Assisted by Kristoffer Olsson.

 Post update